In Short

 Key Takeaways

 When selling a business, each transaction will be unique and encompass different assets for sale.
 On top of that, different states and territories in Australia have slightly different tax requirements.
-Therefore, you should discuss your business sale with your legal advisor and accountant to fully understand if stamp duty is payable and how much is payable.
-It is important to include the appropriate stamp duty clauses in your sale of business agreement.
+Therefore, you should discuss your business sale with your legal advisor and accountant to fully understand whether stamp duty is payable and, if so, how much.
+It is essential to include the appropriate stamp duty clauses in your sale of business agreement.

 If you require advice on stamp duty for your business sale, our experienced taxation lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.